MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 sinceTouch = 0
 ```

 Applying continue angular impulse with no limitation will put the bunny into a wild head spin.
 If you want to see this, go ahead and try the game now.
-Those of a sensitive disposition, please don't :]

 You need to limit the rotation of the bunny and also perform a downward rotation if no touch has occurred in a while.
 You perform both in the update method.